 Working With Busy Bees: The Calm, Family-Focused Process

 We’re a NAPO-member Phoenix-metro estate sale and home concierge company, family-owned and operated by Cheryl Frager and Lila Tippit, with Alyshia Tippit-Benton managing the office side.
-We serve Scottsdale, Paradise Valley, Phoenix, North Scottsdale, Arcadia, Cave Creek, Desert Mountain, Sun City West, Mesa, Tempe, Gilbert, Chandler, Surprise, Maricopa, Casa Grande, and Sedona — and Tucson service is coming.
+We serve Scottsdale, Paradise Valley, Phoenix, North Scottsdale, Arcadia, Cave Creek, Desert Mountain, Sun City West, Mesa, Tempe, Gilbert, Chandler, Surprise, Maricopa, Casa Grande, and Sedona, and Tucson service is coming.
+For families ready to move forward, our estate sale and liquidation services cover Scottsdale and the greater Phoenix metro.

 For families just starting the conversation, the most useful next step is usually one of three:

-For the experiential side of what working with us actually looks like — sale day setup, shopper flow, family communication during the sale — see our walkthrough of what to expect at a Busy Bees estate sale.
-For families weighing the decision itself — sale vs. cleanout vs. both — see our estate sale vs. cleanout decision framework.
+For the experiential side of what working with us actually looks like, sale day setup, shopper flow, and family communication during the sale, see our walkthrough of what to expect at a Busy Bees estate sale.
+For families weighing the decision itself, sale vs. cleanout vs. both, see our estate sale vs. cleanout decision framework.

 Common Questions About Estate Sales in Scottsdale and Phoenix Metro